viktorbesin/newground/README.md

 # Regression Tests

-A script is provided to execute regression tests (`start_regression_tests.py`), which checks if the output of given programs is the same for Newground and for Clingo.
-To be more specific, it checks if every answer set that occurs in the output of Newground also occurs in the Answer set of Clingo, and vice versa.
+A script is provided to execute regression tests (`start_regression_tests.py`), which checks if the output of given programs is the same for hybrid_grounding and for Clingo.
+To be more specific, it checks if every answer set that occurs in the output of hybrid_grounding also occurs in the Answer set of Clingo, and vice versa.

 The regression tests can be found in the folder `regression_tests`, where the `regression_tests/test_instances` features all currently implemented regression tests.
 The executed tests consist of a variety of tests, both with and without Aggregates.